Roe algebras of coarse spaces via coarse geometric modules: Introduction

 Finally, we discuss Roe-like algebras of \emph{spaces}, as opposed to modules.
 Given the theory that we developed, this is now a simple matter.
 In fact, for a fixed cardinal $\kappa$ we define the \emph{rank-$\kappa$ Roe-like (\cstar)algebras} of a coarse space $\crse X$ to be the Roe-like (\cstar)algebras of any $\kappa$-ample discrete $\crse X$-module of rank $\kappa$, if such a module exists.
 It then follows from \cref{thm:intro covering isom} that this definition is well-posed, as it does not depend on the choice of rank-$\kappa$ module.

 Here a remark is in order: in the classical theory one only works with separable modules.
 This can be done because Roe-like algebras are usually only defined for locally compact metric spaces, and such a space always admits ample separable modules.
 On the other hand, separable modules are not large enough to deal with arbitrary coarse spaces: in fact, we show that a coarse space $\crse X$ admits a discrete ample coarse module of rank $\kappa$ if and only if the \emph{coarse cardinality} (cf.\ \cref{def:coarse cardinality}) of $\crse X$ is at most $\kappa$ (see \cref{cor: roe-like algebras vs coarse cardinality}).
+In view of \cref{rmk:intro: local ampleness}, if one only wishes to work with proper coarse maps, one may modify the definition of Roe-like \cstar{}algebras to include modules that are $\kappa$-ample of local rank $\kappa$.\footnote{\, One example of such a module that one may wish to consider is an ample and locally separable geometric module for a non-separable locally compact extended metric space.} In this work we preferred to keep the freedom to use non-proper coarse maps, as we find this to be a more natural coarse geometric setup.

-Finally, in \cref{sec:k-theory} we prove that, for every fixed $\kappa$, assigning to a coarse space $\crse{X}$ of coarse cardinality at most $\kappa$ the K-theory $K_*(\roecstar{\CH})$ yields a natural functor (see \cref{thm:k-theory-functor}).
+Finally, in \cref{sec:k-theory} we prove that, for every fixed $\kappa$, assigning to a coarse space $\crse{X}$ of coarse cardinality at most $\kappa$ the $K$-theory $K_*(\roecstar[\kappa]{\CH})$ yields a natural functor (see \cref{thm:k-theory-functor}).
 In particular, this fixes the aforementioned lack of functoriality in the construction of covering isometries.
 To be precise, in \cref{thm:k-theory-functor} we show that for every controlled proper isometry $t$ the homomorphisms

 only depend on $\csupp(t)\colon \crse{X\to Y}$.
 This shows that the assignment of homomorphisms in $K$-theory to proper coarse maps is canonical and defines a functor into the category of graded abelian groups.
 This is, in fact, the main reason Roe introduced classical Roe algebras back in~\cites{roe-1993-coarse-cohom,roe_index_1996}, and thus completes this circle of ideas. \begin{notation} We use the following conventions.
 Bold symbols denote coarse notions, while the non-bold versions are a choice of representatives.
 Specifically, $\crse{X} = (X, \CE)$ and $\crse{Y} = (Y, \CF)$ denote coarse spaces.
 Likewise, $\CHx$ and $\CHy$ are coarse geometric modules associated to $\crse X$ and $\crse Y$ respectively.